Bio

 Statistical Modeling

 Valuation of Climate-Related Amenities in Property Markets, Washington, DC — Served as the principal econometrician for the development of an empirical model to quantify the relationship between specific climate attributes and property values using the hedonic modeling framework.
 The purpose of this effort was to better understand how climate change affects human behavior by quantifying how much people value climate amenities in their living decisions.
-This framework can then be used for projecting the economic impacts of climate change using climate model predictions for how global warming can affect different regions in the U.S.
+This framework can then be used for projecting the economic impacts of climate change using climate model predictions for how global warming can affect different regions in the United States.

 Estimating the Economic Benefits of Brownfields Cleanup and Redevelopment, Washington, DC — Served as the principal econometrician for an effort to develop a framework for estimating the benefits of brownfields cleanup and redevelopment.
 The analytical framework involved developing a hedonic housing value model to analyze the market capitalizations of brownfields on surrounding neighborhoods.
 The analysis showed that proximity to brownfields had a substantial negative impact on housing prices, and all else equal, cleaning up brownfields significantly improved neighborhoods and local housing markets.